 - Number of Wash Bays: The number of wash bays is a significant limiting factor when assessing the potential scale and intensity of the commercial business.
 The number of wash bays is proposed to remain unchanged from the previous approval at one bay. - On-Site Parking Provision: The one existing on-site car parking space is proposed to remain unchanged from the previous approval and would be available for use by staff, no additional staff numbers are proposed.
 The provision of no dedicated on-site bays for customers would continue to be acceptable because the existing business model would remain unchanged, where customers drop off their vehicle and then wait in the on-site waiting areas while the vehicle is processed.
 On-site car parking provision has already been maximised and it would not be possible to accommodate any additional bays which meet the dimension and manoeuvring requirements of the Australian Standards (AS2890.1). - Vehicle Access Arrangement: The existing arrangement with vehicles entering and exiting the subject site via Charles Street are proposed to remain unchanged from the previous approval.
 Docket Lane is located to the rear of the subject site and is not currently, or proposed to be, used for car parking or vehicle access.
 It is recommended that a new Condition be imposed requiring updated directional signage and line marking to be implemented on-site in accordance with the proposed plans. - Off-Site Parking Impacts: Submissions were received during the community consultation period alleging that cars are currently, and would continue to be, parked off-site due to a lack of on-site car parking spaces.
 The applicant has confirmed that two of the four external working station bays would be available for use as holding bays between the wash and final touch up bays.
-The additional working station bays would increase the number of vehicles which are able to be accommodated on site at any given time and reduce the likelihood of customers waiting off-site due to an operational bottleneck. - Management of Customer Vehicles The applicant has submitted an updated Noise and Operational Management Plan which is included in Attachment 10, outlining that if a customer was to enter the site when all working station bays are occupied they would speak to a staff member who would advise them to come back at a later time.
-It is recommended that a Condition continue to be imposed which requires the business to operate in accordance with the approved Noise and Operational Management Plan. - Alternate Modes of Transport: Alternate modes of transport including public transport, cycling and walking would continue to be available for use by staff.
+The additional working station bays would increase the number of vehicles which are able to be accommodated on site at any given time and reduce the likelihood of customers waiting off-site due to an operational bottleneck.
+It is recommended that a new Condition be imposed which requires the installation of a "no vacancy" sign at the Charles Street entrance to assist with managing traffic when all working station bays are occupied. - Alternate Modes of Transport: Alternate modes of transport including public transport, cycling and walking would continue to be available for use by staff.